-A brand of polyurethane that is made by Rust-Oleum, Varathane is designed to protect the wood by providing a clear finish that prevents stains and moisture from penetrating the surface.
+A brand of polyurethane that is made from Rust-Oleum, Varathane is designed to protect the wood by providing a clear finish that prevents stains and moisture from penetrating the surface.

 Made for furniture and particularly tables, Varathane is easy enough to apply, but the surface will have to be prepped if you want the best results.

-What follows are some tips on how to properly prepare the surface, so you can apply the Varathane for long-lasting results.
+What follows are some tips on properly preparing the surface, so you can apply the Varathane for long-lasting results.

 So, let’s dive into and check the basic steps for applying the clear finish…

 Varathane is designed to be applied to wood, so you will need to sand it smooth first to get the results that you desire.

 Start by setting up outside or in a garage with an open door and fan to provide plenty of ventilation.

 This is because Varathane gives off fumes when wet, which can be dangerous to inhale.

 Once you have found the area to work on your furniture, lay down a drop cloth to catch the sawdust and any drips from the Varathane so that you do not have to clean up the ground or floor.